zhuth/PyMongoWrapper/README.md

 print(result) # => get 8
 ```

-For more information and detailed usage examples, please refer to the wiki section (construction in progress).
+For more information and detailed usage examples, please refer to `QueryExpr.g` and `QueryExpr.md`.

 ## Contribution